 The risk averse or those in the DWI (dads without insurance) category will be glad to know that the few rocky technical sections are generally short and easy to walk.
 For those who are looking for technical challenges, there are increasing numbers of optional man made features popping up.
-If you are planning a vacation and are really into man made features head to Post Canyon in Hood River.
+If you are planning a vacation and are really into amusement park like "high consequence" elevated wood structures head to Post Canyon in Hood River.
 There are reportedly some trails with major man made features at an area west of Falls City called Black Rock .
 Yet another new area with significant man made features is outside of Sandy called Sandy Ridge.
 Locally, although there are some mostly natural technical rock features here and there with some trails having more than others, Central Oregon does not have anything like southwest "slick rock".
 By the way the term Central Oregon is a widely used local term for Bend and a few surrounding local towns like Redmond and Sisters.
 Geographically is roughly about a forty five mile radius from Bend.

 Most of the trails are pumice soils.
 Except for the very early season, where the ground is thawing on top and frozen underneath, there is generally no mud and if it rains the trails become firmer.
 Later in the year, on heavily used trails, the pumice can get ground into a fine powdery dust that hangs in the air.
 For group rides this can be an issue.
 Thankfully this same dust seasons beautifully over the winter and becomes firm and fast again in the spring.
+Speaking of group rides it is becoming more and more common to run into very large groups facilitated by various on line social media.
 For the most part, the trails are maintained and, in many cases built by the Central Oregon Trail Alliance (COTA).
 The Forest Service does clear some trees on some trails but thanks to the legacy of elected right wing politicians and a wrecked economy they have less and less funds every year, and rely heavily on COTA.
 In an ideal world maybe our federal government would wise up and turn our public lands over to Walt Disney, Ted Turner and Weyerhaeuser.

 CAMPING: Despite the amount of public land that surrounds Bend, there are pathetically few campgrounds close to town other than Tumalo State Park.
 (There must be some type of conspiracy with the abundant local hotels.)
 Tumalo State Park is however a very nice park right on a beautiful stretch of the Deschutes River with a half a dozen yurts, solar showers and a short but beautiful hiking trail along the river.
 Many of the early Forest Service campgrounds along the Deschutes River near Bend were shut down when Bend got "discovered" and there were few apartments to be had.
+Public campgrounds near urban areas are problematical for the Forest Service.
 There are campgrounds near most of the high lakes west of Mount Bachelor but they are at least half an hour from most of the local trails, and town.
-There is some great riding up near the high lakes it just depends on what you want to do in the area when you are not riding.
+If you want to get away from civilization there is some great riding up near the high lakes.
 Many of those higher elevation trails are not free of snow or cleared of downed trees until at least mid summer.
 There has been a tremendous amount of beetle killed Lodge Pole pine in recent years in some areas.
 In some years if you get to them before any maintenance has been done the number of downed trees may take some serious attitude adjustment to enjoy.
-You can stay anywhere in the National Forest for two weeks, unless otherwise signed.
+You can camp anywhere in the National Forest for two weeks, unless otherwise signed.
 The vast majority of trails are on Forest Service land and this land starts close to town.
-If you do camp outside of a campground, pack your garbage out and keep the area clean.
+If you do camp outside of a campground, bury your crap, pack your garbage out and try to leave the area like you found it or even cleaner if some inconsiderate person was there before you.
 Public showers can be had at the Juniper Fitness and Aquatic Center which also has a coed sauna, hot tub and steam room on on of the pool decks.

 WEATHER and GEOGRAPHY: Central Oregon is frequently referred to as the high desert.
 Most of the Bend area is in a rain shadow of the Cascade Mountains and is, consequently, pretty dry and sunny.
 However, being in the transition zone from the temperate rain forest of the western part of the state, and the deserts of the east, there is a great deal of variety in the climatic zones of the rides within relatively short distances.